Extended Gauss-Newton and ADMM-Gauss-Newton Algorithms for Low-Rank Matrix Optimization: Introduction

-\aftersubsec Optimization researchers have observed that Gauss-Newton (GN) methods work extremely well for nonlinear least-square problems \cite{Bjorck1996}.
-Within the quadratic objective $\phi$, when the residual term $\Ac(UV^T)-B$ in \eqref{eq:LMA_prob} is small or zero at solutions, GN methods can achieve local superlinear and even quadratic convergence rate.
-With a ``good'' initial guess (i.e., close to the solution set), GN methods often reach a stationary point within few iterations \cite{Deuflhard2006}.
-In many practical problems, we can often predict a ``good'' initial point using priori knowledge of our problem and underlying algorithm (e.g., steady states of dynamical systems, or previous iterations of algorithms) as a warm-start.
+\paragraph{\textbf{Motivation:}} Gauss-Newton (GN) methods work extremely well for nonlinear least-squares problems \cite{Bjorck1996}.
+When $\phi$ is quadratic and the residual term $\Ac(UV^{\top})-B$ in \eqref{eq:LMA_prob} is small or zero at solutions, they can achieve local superlinear and even quadratic convergence rate.
+With a ``good'' initial point (i.e., close to the set of stationary points), GN methods often reach a stationary point within a few iterations \cite{Deuflhard2006}.
+Such a ``good'' initial point can be obtained using priori knowledge of the problem and the underlying algorithm (e.g., steady states of dynamical systems, or previous iterations of the algorithm) as a warm-start strategy.

-As in classical GN methods, we design an iterative scheme for solving \eqref{eq:LMA_prob} based on the linearization of the residual term $\Ac(UV^T) - B$ and the quadratic surrogate of $\phi$.
-At each iteration, it requires to solve a simple convex problem to form a GN search direction and then incorporates with a globalization strategy to update the next iteration.
-In our setting, computing GN search direction reduces to solving a linear least-squares problem, which is similar to alternating direction method (ADM) \cite{wen2012solving}.
-While ADM alternatively solves for each $U$ and $V$, GN simultaneously solves for $U$ and $V$ using the linearization of $UV^T$.
-We have experienced that ({\emph{cf.}} Subsection \ref{subsec:experiment0}) GN uses a linearization of $UV^T$ providing a good local approximate model to $UV^T$ compared to the alternating form $U\bar{V}^T$ (or $\bar{U}V^T$), when $U \!-\! \bar{U}$ (or $V \!-\! \bar{V})$ is relatively large.
-This makes ADM saturated and does not significantly improve the objective values.
-In addition, without regularization, ADM may fail to converge as a counterexample in \cite{gonzalez2005accelerating}.
-Moreover, ADM is not applicable to solve the symmetric case of \eqref{eq:LMA_prob}, where we have $U=V$ without reformulation or introducing lifting variables, but the GN method is.
+As in classical GN methods, we develop an iterative scheme for solving \eqref{eq:LMA_prob} by using a linearization of $\Ac(UV^{\top}) - B$ and a quadratic surrogate of $\phi$.
+At each iteration, it requires to solve a simple convex problem to form a GN direction and then incorporates with a globalization strategy to update the next iteration.
+In our setting, computing GN direction reduces to solving a linear least-squares problem.
+Comparing to the alternating minimization method (AMA) \cite{wen2012solving} that alternatively solves for each $U$ and $V$, GN simultaneously solves for $U$ and $V$ using the linearization of $UV^{\top}$.
+We have observed that ({\emph{cf}} Subsection \ref{subsec:experiment0}) GN uses a linearization of $UV^{\top}$ providing a good local approximate model to $UV^{\top}$ compared to the alternating form $U\bar{V}^{\top}$ (or $\bar{U}V^{\top}$), when $U - \bar{U}$ (or $V - \bar{V})$ is relatively large.
+This makes AMA saturated and does not significantly improve the objective values.
+In addition, without regularization, AMA may fail to converge as indicated by a counterexample in \cite{gonzalez2005accelerating}.
+Moreover, AMA is not applicable to solving the symmetric case of \eqref{eq:LMA_prob} as shown in Section~\ref{sec:symmetric_case}, but the GN method is.